amosmos/laravel-cli-create-user/README.md

 ## Requirements

-The package is based on the defaul User model that ships with Laravel, so it assumes you're using a User model (you can name it anything you want) with name, email and password fields.
+The package is based on the defaul User model that ships with Laravel, so it assumes you're using a User model with name, email and password fields (and of course that these fields are migrated to your DB).
+Of course the package lets you change the default "User" model name if you're using a different name.

 ## Installation